Instance Setup

 Text

-Copy the entire output to your clipboard, then paste that into the "Change SSH Key" text box under console/account.
+Copy the entire output to your clipboard, then paste that into the "Change SSH Key" text box under https://docs.vast.ai/account.
 The key text includes the opening "ssh-rsa" part and the ending "user@something" part.
 If you don't copy the entire thing, it won't work.

 example SSH key text: